jooby-project/jooby/md/mvc-routes.md

 Annotations are identical to [Jersey/JAX-RS](https://jersey.java.net/) and they can be found under the package **org.jooby.mvc**.

 Keep in mind, Jooby doesn't implement the **JAX-RS** spec that is why it has his own version of the annotations.

-A mvc route can be provided by Guice:
+A mvc route can be injected by Guice:

 ```java
 @Path("/routes")